sky-uk/feed/README.md

 # Comparison to official nginx ingress controller

 feed was started before the [official nginx ingress controller](https://github.com/kubernetes/ingress-nginx) became production ready.
 The main differences that exist now are:
-* feed has less features, as we only built it for our needs.
+* feed has fewer features, as we only built it for our needs.
 * feed pods attach directly to ELB/ALBs or IPVS nodes.
 The official controller relies on the `LoadBalancer` service type, which generally forwards traffic to every node in your cluster (`service.spec.externalTrafficPolicy` can be set in some providers to mitigate this).
-This has disadvantages which we found problematic in production:
+We found this problematic:
     * It increases the amount of traffic flowing through your cluster, as traffic is routed through every node unnecessarily.
     * ELB health checks don't work  - the ELBs will disable arbitrary nodes, rather than a broken ingress pod.
 * feed uses services, while the official controller uses endpoints: